-The Housing Development and Regeneration Executive Committee receives updates on the Housing Development Programme.
+The Housing Development Working Group receives updates on the Housing Development Programme.
 Progress of the programme against key milestones is reported each month to the FTFC programme board.
-New build schemes within the HRA form part of the HRA Business

-Plan, and the General Fund schemes are reported to Executive as part of the Capital Strategy updates.
+New build schemes within the HRA form part of the HRA Business Plan, and the General Fund schemes are reported to Executive as part of the Capital Strategy updates as well as ongoing in quarter capital monitoring with the Finance team.

-The various contracts for the building works commissioned by the Housing Development team are monitored through monthly site meetings attended by an officer representative as well as the contractor and an independent Employers Agent whose role is to administrate the effective running of the contract.
+The numerous contracts for the building works commissioned by the Housing Development team are monitored through monthly site meetings attended by an officer representative as well as the contractor and an independent Employers Agent whose role is to administrate the effective running of the contract.

-Executive at its meeting in January 2021 approved the setting up of a Wholly Owned Company (WOC).
+Executive, at its meeting in January 2021 approved the setting up of a Wholly Owned Company (WOC).
 This will allow the Council to meet the needs identified in the Strategic Housing Market Assessment commissioned by the Council, specifically with providing housing in the private rental market.
-These ambitions complete the wider ambitions to develop more affordable housing, achieve place shaping improvements and generally improve the neighbourhoods that the town's communities enjoy.
-The WOC sits alongside the existing housing delivery methods utilised by the Council.
+These ambitions complete the wider ambitions to develop more affordable housing, achieve wider area improvements (than just housing) and generally improve the look, appearance and functioning of neighbourhoods that the town's communities enjoy.
+The WOC sits alongside the existing housing delivery methods deployed by the council in terms of resources and expertise, however it has its own accounting and governance processes.